High-Occupancy Vehicle (HOV) Lane Access

 White and green decals are no longer valid.
 Certain owners issued white or green decals after Jan.
 1, 2017, are eligible to renew for a red decal.

-In the future, the DMV will issue different color decals each year that will be valid for a maximum of five years.
+In the future, the DMV will issue different color decals each year that will be valid for a maximum of four years.
 All decals expire on January 1, four years after the first year they were issued.

 Income-Based CAV Decal Program